PraveenTB/AppLensDocs/Documents/instancerecycle/wiki.md

 ## About this Detector

-* This detector looks for events in DefaultLogEventTable when worker is being recycled
+* This detector looks for events in DefaultLogEventTable when worker is being recycled (OnStopping event)